mialkin/docs/dotnet/identity-managment/authentication.md

 # Authentication

-Authentication is the process of determining user's identity.
+An **authentication** is the process of determining user's identity.

 Authentication may create *one or more identities* for the current user.

 ## Table of contents